 No products in the basket.

 Want to have the best chance of experiencing the paranormal?
-Join us at one of our ghost hunts in some of the most haunted locations in the UK!
+Join us at one of our ghost hunts in some of the most haunted and creepy places in the UK!

 Although our specialty here at Haunted Rooms is the UK and Ireland’s most haunted places, we’re fascinated by any haunted place, and there are definitely lots of them about.
 So, we have decided to put together what we think are the most haunted places in the world.
 See our sister site for the most haunted places in America.

-Below you’ll find a list of 21 of the most haunted locations from across the globe, some of which you will most likely of heard of, and some of which you may have not.
-What is for sure though, is that you’ll likely want to read some of these stories with the lights on!
+Below you’ll find a list of 21 of the scariest places on earth, some of which you will most likely of heard of, and some of which you may have not.
+What is for sure though, is that you’ll likely want to read some of these creepy stories with the lights on!